Halston: Expansion and theatrical designs

+Halston broadened his business empire during the 1970s, extending his name into products such as furs, luggage, cosmetics, perfume, bedding, rainwear, carpets, and handbags, with more than 30 fashion-related lines in production by the decade's end.
+Every venture associated with him proved successful, including the jewelry designs of Elsa Peretti, which were frequently shown alongside his clothing collections.
+Peretti also helped design bottles for Halston fragrances.

+In 1975, Max Factor released Halston's first namesake fragrance for women Halston Classic by perfumer Bernard Chant.
+By 1977, sales from the perfume had generated $85 million.

+Halston later moved into theatrical design, creating costumes for Liza Minnelli's Broadway show The Act in 1977, as well as costumes for several ballets by Martha Graham, including Clytemnestra in 1978.

+In March 1977, Halston hosted a benefit for the Martha Graham Dance Company at Bergdorf Goodman in New York.

+In 1978, Halston relocated his headquarters to the top of the Olympic Tower at 641 Fifth Avenue in Manhattan.
+With 18-foot-high ceilings and fully glazed exterior walls, the showroom offered sweeping views of the city that were amplified by mirrored interior partitions.
+Seats at Halston's fashion shows were highly coveted, with the front row consistently filled by his famous circle, including Lee Radziwill, Martha Graham, Liza Minnelli, Elizabeth Taylor, Diana Vreeland, and Andy Warhol, and Steve Rubell.

 In 1983, Halston signed a six-year licensing deal worth a reported $1 billion with retail chain J. C. Penney.
 The line, called Halston III, consisted of affordable clothing, accessories, cosmetics and perfumes ranging from $24 to $200.
 At the time, the move was considered controversial, as no other high-end designer had ever licensed their designs to a mid-priced chain retail store.
 While Halston was excited about the deal and felt that it would only expand his brand, the deal damaged his image with high-end fashion retailers who felt that his name had been "cheapened".
 Bergdorf Goodman at the time dropped his Halston Limited line from their store shortly after plans for Halston III were announced.